Distraction and Driving

 Throw into the mix, the modern day smart phone.
 Some car manufacturers have built in the ability for hands-free conversations over the phone, but it is an area coming under increased scrutiny, as to the levels of concentration needed to safely carry out even a hands-free conversation while driving.

 Meanwhile, the realisation that distraction from a hand held phone is unacceptable goes on.
-Currently a driver caught using the phone is treated with same severity as being caught eating a sandwich whilst driving, or perhaps caught a little over the speed limit for which the penalties are usually having three penalty points on the licence, and a fine of one hundred pounds…. have you been accused of any of these offences?
-You will often be accused of driving without due care and attention, which is often referred to as ‘careless driving’.
+Currently a driver caught using the phone is treated with same severity as being caught eating a sandwich whilst driving, or perhaps caught a little over the speed limit for which the penalties are usually having three penalty points on the license, and a fine of one hundred pounds…. have you been accused of any of these offences?
 Don’t know what to do to protect your licence?
-Ask the leading UK motoring solicitors Patterson Law Careless Driving Offence Specialists a free advice call and find out how to defend your ability to drive.
+Ask the leading UK motoring solicitors Patterson Law Careless Driving Offence Specialists for a free advice call and find out how to defend your ability to drive.

 In the wake of several high profile, tragic, and fatal accidents proven to be caused by mobile phone use, the laws are to be altered to reflect the gravity of being distracted by it.